 New relationships are an opportunity to evolve and grow regardless of the outcome.

-It’s not that you won’t be hurt and pissed off if things don’t work out, but when you know that you weren’t just trying to pick up from where you left off in a previous relationship and that you weren’t trying to be the exception to the rule and trying to right the wrongs of the past, you have the perspective to recognise where you’ve made gains instead of being loss focused.
+You will still hurt and pissed off if things don’t work out.
+You will; you’re only human after all.
+Still, when you know that you weren’t just trying to pick up from where you left off in a previous relationship and that you weren’t trying to be the exception to the rule and trying to right the wrongs of the past, you have the perspective to recognise where you’ve made gains instead of being loss focused.

 When our past behaviours start showing up in present situations, it’s time to ask: What can I learn here?

-- Or are we repeating these habits with no regard for what’s actually taking place around us.
-We’re having default responses that don’t give us an opportunity to do and think differently than we have previously.
+- Or are we repeating these habits with no regard for what’s actually taking place around us?
+These default responses don’t allow us to do and think differently than we have previously.

 We have a duty of care to get our own house in order and to take responsibility for how we show up in each situation.
-We don’t need to show up perfectly because hell, that’s impossible, but we do need to show up in the present with a willingness to listen to ourselves and to judge what’s happening based on reality and merit.
-Anything else is just forcing us and a person into a script where we’ve already determined the outcome and will create as much drama as is needed to get the ending we’ve already predicted.
-The scenes may shake up a bit and there may be some plot twists but we end up acting and feeling similarly and this is disempowering.
+There’s no need to show up perfectly because hell, that’s impossible, but we do need to show up in the present with a willingness to listen to ourselves and to judge what’s happening based on reality and merit.
+Anything else is just forcing us and someone into a script where we’ve already determined the outcome.
+This creates the drama we need to get the ending we’ve already predicted.
+The scenes may shake up a bit, and there may be some plot twists, but we end up acting and feeling similarly.
+This is disempowering.